bmoquist/RFIDTransactionUnit/README.md

 * Project Photos
 * Key Resources
 * Source Code

+#####Final Project Report:
+Detailed description of the project with diagrams and photographs.

 #####Key Resources:
 This folder contains two pieces of sample code that were useful during the project.
 The links are listed in the reference sections of the report.